Muhammad Ali Raza: Early life and education

-Raza was born and raised in Lahore in a Punjabi Muslim family.
-His father Zulfiqar Raza is a fashion designer who owns a clothing business.
-His mother is a housewife.
-He has two sisters and one brother.
+Ali Raza was born and grew up in Lahore, Punjab.
 He did a one-year diploma in graphic design at the Forman Christian College.
 Later he studied at University of the Punjab, earning his degree in arts and design.

 Career

 Ali Raza started his career as a model in 2018.
 He made his acting debut in 2020 with Hum TV's drama Bhool Jaa Ay Dil.
-In 2022, he played a brief role in The Legend of Maula Jatt.

 In 2023, he appeared in the Pakistani dramas Meesni, Muhabbat Gumshuda Meri, Gunah and Mohabbat Kay Baad.
+In 2024, he was noted for his lead role in Iqtidar, which was well-received and crossed 1 billion views on YouTube, becoming only the thirteenth Pakistani drama to do so, and while still on air.
+In 2026, he starred in Leader, a political-romantic drama that was appreciated by the public.